seIncorp/DiskDataAndHelper/README.md

 > this command return all S.M.A.R.T data from HDD

 -DCO
-> to get all Device Configuration Overlay (DCO) data from specific HDD
+> to get all Device Configuration Overlay (DCO) data from specific HDD direct from HDD without controler

+-ATA_IDD
+> to get all data of IDENTIFY device direct from HDD without controler

+-HPAdata
+> to get HPA data direct from HDD without controler

 ## Examples: